max8539/test-runner/README.md

 One of the following error messages may be output by test-runner.js if it runs into an error which causes it to stop:
 - **Some of your settings are invalid.**
+    - Some fields and/or values in `tests/testconfig.json` may be missing.
-    - The data types of some values in `tests/config.json` are incorrect.
+    - The data types of some values in `tests/testconfig.json` may be incorrect.
+    - If you recently updated test-runner.js, some of the requirements for `tests/testconfig.json` may have changed.
-    - Double check the values in `tests/config.json` (see [2 - Configuring Test Settings](#2---configuring-test-settings))
+    - Double check the values in `tests/testconfig.json` and their requirements (see [2 - Configuring Test Settings](#2---configuring-test-settings))
 - **One or more of your build commands are invalid.**
-    - One or more of the commands specified in the `"build"` array of `tests/config.json` is either an empty string or not a string.
+    - One or more of the commands specified in the `"build"` array of `tests/testconfig.json` is either an empty string or not a string.
     - Double check that all the commands are valid commands and are stored as strings in the array (see [2.3 - Build Commands](#23---build-commands)).
 - **One or more of your setup commands are invalid.**
-    - One or more of the commands specified in the `"build"` array of `tests/config.json` is either an empty string or not a string.
+    - One or more of the commands specified in the `"build"` array of `tests/testconfig.json` is either an empty string or not a string.
     - Double check that all the commands are valid commands and are stored as strings in the array (see [2.4 - Test Setup Commands](#24---test-setup-commands)).
 - **Your run command is invalid.**
-    - The command saved as the value for `"run"` in `tests/config.json` is either an empty string or not a string
+    - The command saved as the value for `"run"` in `tests/testconfig.json` is either an empty string or not a string
     - Double check that the specified run command is valid, and is stored as a string (see [2.5 - Run Program Command](#25---run-program-command)).
 - **No tests could be found.**
     - test-runner.js could not find your test files.